 To be eligible, applicants may not be graduating before December of the application year.
 Students must be involved in full-time internships overseas or in domestic agencies/organizations that are international in focus.
 These include internationally-directed government agencies (such as the State Department), overseas non-governmental organizations (NGOs), overseas private sector corporations, etc. Internships must entail at least five full-time weeks of work over the summer.

 Applications may be submitted before an internship has been offered/accepted, but no funds will be disbursed until the student has submitted certification by an on-site supervisor that s/he will be undertaking the work.
 The Reves Center reserves the right to contact the on-site supervisor at any point with regard to the intern's performance.

 Though an effort will be made to support as large a number of eligible applicants as possible, the largest stipends will generally go to applicants whose internship entails substantial travel and housing costs, who are not receiving support from the organization with which they are interning or the university, and/or who are on financial aid.
 Typically, students with paid internships will not receive funding.

-Students wishing to petition for approval to receive international internship scholarship funds for travel to a country under a Department of State (DOS) Travel Warning should contact the Director of Global Education or the Vice Provost for International Affairs for additional information.
-International internship scholarships are subject to the W&M Travel Warning Policy.
+Students wishing to petition for approval to receive international internship scholarship funds for travel to a country under a Department of State (DOS) Travel Warning should contact the [[snvasquez,International Travel and Security Manager]] or the [[tvlong,Vice Provost for International Affairs]] for additional information.
+International internship scholarships are subject to the W&M International Travel Policy.
 Students submitting travel warning petitions should do so with their international internship applications.
 Decisions about such petitions will be made by mid-May.

 For questions on internship scholarship funding, contact [[jcdav3, Judy Davis]].